 3. Stress and physical effects

 Enduring abuse can cause internal stress that leads to many types of mental and physical ailments.
 Stress often is accompanied by headaches, back aches, neck pain, and other inexplicable pain, and discomfort throughout the body.
-It is well documented that chronic stress can lead to serious illness.
+It is well documented that chronic stress can lead to serious illnesses.

-4. Performance and motivation
+4. A decrease in one's performance and motivation

-Emotional abuse can take over a person’s mind and thought patterns which can make concentration difficult than it would be otherwise.
+Emotional abuse can take over a person’s thought patterns which can make concentration more difficult than it would be otherwise.
 A person may become disinterested in the work before them and find it hard to stay motivated to get things done.
 The potential for achievement is there, but the ability and motivation are undermined by abuse.

 In a close personal relationship a bond of trust is a natural outcome.
 Unfortunately, abuse breaks that trust.
-The victim comes to believe that the abuser cannot be trusted, which is often then extrapolated into a belief that "no one can be trusted."
+The victim comes to believe that the abuser cannot be trusted, which is often then extrapolated into a belief that 'no one can be trusted.'

 Not being able to trust anyone can lead the victim to feel extremely alone and trapped.
 Because of this, it is not uncommon for the a victim of emotional, verbal, sexual, psychological abuse to fear and avoid reaching out to others for help.
 Because of this, it is often difficult to break the cycle of abuse and free the victim.

 Trust is necessary for people to connect in meaningful ways.
-Abuse destroys this opportunity to use the natural trust we are all born with and is a necessary ingredient for relationship building.
+Abuse destroys this opportunity to use the natural trust we are all born with and which is a necessary ingredient for relationship building.